lucas2mz/holbertonschool-simple_shell/README.md

-<h1  align="center">¡Nuestra Shell!!</h1>
+<h1  align="center">¡¡Our Shell!!</h1>

-<p align="center">En este proyecto implementaremos la unix shell command line interpreter ejecutando comandos entrantes que el usuario mande, para lograr esto usaremos:
+<p align="center">In this project we will implement the unix shell command line interpreter executing incoming commands that the user sends, to achieve this we will use:

-tokenizacion de comandos de entrada por el usuario
+tokenization of user input commands

-Buscando comandos ejecutables en el path
+Searching for executable commands in the path

-Agregando comandos como env, exit..
+Adding commands like env, exit..

-Nuestra shell lee la entrada del user, tokeniza y ejecuta el comando concreto con llamadas al sistema como execve, fork y wait. ejecuta hasta que el usuario la cierre</p>
+Our shell reads the user's input, tokenizes it, and executes the specific command with system calls like execve, fork, and wait. runs until the user closes it.</p>

 <h2  align="center">What We're Working With</h2>
 <p align="center">The project is divided into modular components, ensuring readability and maintainability.